Civil Rights

 After the desegregation of Montgomery busses due to the citywide boycott inspired by Rosa Parks, Shuttlesworth was organizing efforts in his city to implement bus desegregation as well when his residence was bombed on Christmas, with the pastor inside.
 He nonetheless steadfastly proceeded with plans; later, when he and his wife took their daughter to integrate into a white school, the couple was brutally attacked by a Ku Klux Klan mob.

 Shuttlesworth held fast to his firm belief in direct action and was a key leader throughout the history of the movement, though he had relocated to Cincinnati in the early 1960s and hence routinely traveled back to the South.
-After May 14, 1961, attacks on the Freedom Riders, Shuttlesworth provided refuge for the activists, with outreach made to Attorney General Robert Kennedy for assistance.
+After the May 14, 1961, attacks on the Freedom Riders, Shuttlesworth provided refuge for the activists, with outreach made to Attorney General Robert Kennedy for assistance.
 He also convinced Dr. King to have Birmingham become a focal point of the movement and organized well-documented youth-driven marches and protests, in which he was badly hurt at one point in 1963.
-And Shuttlesworth was an organizer of the 1965 Selma to Montgomery voting rights march.
+Shuttlesworth was an organizer of the 1965 Selma to Montgomery voting rights march.
 Shuttlesworth was arrested many, many times over the course of his activism, yet in later interviews would talk about the power of his faith in sustaining him.

+Shuttlesworth later established the Greater New Light Baptist Church in the middle of the 1960s in Cincinnati.
+Fast forward to the 1980s, and he founded another organization, the Shuttlesworth Housing Foundation, providing grants for home ownership.
 In the new millennium, Shuttlesworth received the Presidential Citizens Medal from Bill Clinton in 2001, with the Birmingham-Shuttlesworth International Airport named in his honor in 2008.
 Shuttlesworth also became president of the SCLC mid-decade, though he soon left due to disagreements with the internal workings of the organization.

 In 2007, Fred Shuttlesworth moved back to Birmingham, where died on October 5, 2011, at 89 years old.
 The minister at one point had thought he wouldn’t live to see 40, dwelling in the Deep South during the tumult.
 He was survived by Sephira Bailey, his second wife, and a large family.
 An award-winning 1999 biography on Shuttlesworth—A Fire You Can’t Put Out—was penned by Andrew M. Manis.